kubernetes-sigs/cluster-api/docs/book/src/reference/jobs.md

 This document intents to provide an overview over our jobs running via Prow, GitHub actions and Google Cloud Build.

-## Builds and Tests running on the default branch (currently v1alpha4)
+## Builds and Tests running on the main branch

 > NOTE: To see which test jobs execute which tests or e2e tests, you can click on the links which lead to the respective test overviews in testgrid.